Skip to main content

 Can you help if I also use alcohol, opioids, or benzodiazepines?

 Yes.
 Polysubstance use changes medical risk and often requires a different stabilization plan.
-We’ll complete a detailed assessment, monitor vitals, and, if appropriate, provide detox and medication-assisted treatment for co-occurring alcohol or opioid use disorders.
+The team completes a detailed assessment, monitors vitals, and, when appropriate, provides detox and medication-assisted treatment for co-occurring alcohol or opioid use disorders.
 Benzodiazepine use is managed cautiously under medical supervision.
-The goal is comprehensive, safe stabilization before stepping into therapy-focused care.

 What level of care will I start in?

-It depends on medical necessity, your withdrawal severity, physical/mental health status, home supports, and prior attempts to quit.
-Options range from medical detox (short, 24/7 stabilization) to Residential Treatment (structured daily therapy), PHP (full days, home at night), IOP (several sessions weekly), or OP (lower-frequency maintenance).
-We’ll recommend a starting point and step-down path that match your needs and schedule.
+It depends on medical necessity, withdrawal severity, physical health, mental health status, home support, and prior attempts to quit.
+Options may include medical detox, residential treatment, PHP, IOP, outpatient care, or a step-down plan that matches your needs and schedule.

-Many commercial plans include benefits for substance-use treatment, but coverage varies by policy and employer group.
-Our Admissions team can verify benefits quickly, confirm covered levels of care (detox, residential, PHP/IOP, outpatient), and review deductibles, coinsurance, and authorization needs.
-You’ll receive a clear estimate of out-of-pocket costs before you start.
+Many commercial plans include benefits for substance use treatment, but coverage varies by policy and employer group.
+Admissions can verify benefits, confirm covered levels of care, and review deductibles, coinsurance, and authorization needs before treatment begins.

 What happens after detox?